Gamou09/investment_mgt_by_edhec_coursera_mag/README.md

-#  Investment Management with Python and Machine Learning by EDHEC Business School
+#  Investment Management with Python and Machine Learning by EDHEC Business School on Coursera

 To complete for my future reference